gszabo/nbx-backend-homework/README.md

 From within the project, run `docker-compose logs -f app`

+## Solution comments

+### Scope

+Apart from the required functionality, I added from the extras:
+- tests (HTTP endpoint based tests, so they are more or less functional tests)
+- input validation
+- separated user management logic from web request handlers

+### Approach

+The git history should give an idea about how I approached the problem.
+I went through roughly these steps:

+1. First, I implemented the functionality inside the request handlers with a global dictionary object.
+At this stage I tested the endpoints manually, with `curl`.
+2. Then I set up the infrastructure to run tests.
+I created some HTTP endpoint based tests to cover me during refactoring.
+To isolate the tests, I added a new endpoint that let me clear the "user database" for each test.
+3. With the tests acting as a safety net, I extracted the user management logic into its own module.
+Then I replaced the global variable with an instance of the API class injected into the `app` instance.
+This allowed me to inject a new, fresh instance into every test, so I deleted the "clear database" endpoint created earlier for the tests.
+4. After that I introduced a dataclass holding the user information and changed the API internally to store that kind of objects.
+5. Lastly, I created schema descriptor classes to serialize User objects and deserialize and validate input data (for user creation and update).

 ### Run tests

 For the time being there are no separate unit and functional tests.
 To run